logicalclocks/hops-docs/docs/admin_guide/hopsworks_admin.rst

 Hopsworks administration
 =========================

-Hopsworks has an administrator application that allows you, the administrator, to perform management actions, monitor and control Hopsworks and Hops.
+Hopsworks has an administrator application that allows you, the administrator, to perform management actions, monitor and control Hopsworks.

-To access the administrator panel you should log in into Hopsworks using you administrator account.
+To access the administrator panel you should log in into Hopsworks using your administrator account.
 On the top right corner, click on your email address and then on *Admin*.

 .. _admin1.png: ../_images/admin/admin1.png
 .. figure:: ../imgs/admin/admin1.png